Designing a compliance platform when every pattern breaks

 A service that started with 100% user failure on its most critical journey was iteratively improved through documented, research-led design decisions to a point where users could complete their compliance declarations with confidence.

-The design histories for this project, nine separate posts documenting specific decisions, their rationale, their testing, and their outcomes, remain published and accessible.
+Nine published design histories.
+The design histories for this project remain published and accessible.
 They show the full arc: from orientation through crisis through craft through delivery.